MagicPF/Map-Reduce-solution-for-2-distrcts-comparation/README.md

 # Map Reduce solution for 2 distrcts comparation
- MapReduce solution for 2 distrcts comparation
-This is the solution for question 5 in the assignment
+Pesudo Code of MapReduce solution for 2 distrcts comparation This is the solution for question 5 in the assignment

 5(b) Because it is not easy to open two texts at the same time.